 You will be paid an hourly rate no less than the National Living Wage (currently £7.83 per hour) which will be agreed with you at the beginning of your assignment.
 Your timesheet needs to be completed in full and be signed by your line manager at the end of the week.

 When filling in your hours, please round down times to the nearest quarter hour.
 You will only be paid for the hours you work, time spent travelling to the client’s premises, lunch breaks and other rest breaks will not be included.
 You must indicate the hours you work each day as well as the total hours per week on your timesheet.

 We must have your timesheet by 10am on the Monday following the week you work.
-You can download a timesheet Timesheet.
+Here is a printable if you need on Timesheet.

 Providing your timesheet is with us on time, you will be paid directly into your bank or building society on the Friday following the week you have worked.
 Payslips will be emailed to you, so please ensure we have your correct email address.